johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/SelectParserRelaxationEnabled.md

 ## Description

-The HTML parser is being changed to allow extra HTML tags inside the &lt;select&gt; element.
+The HTML parser is being changed to allow additional HTML tags inside the &lt;select&gt; element.
 This policy supports the old HTML parser behavior through Microsoft Edge version 138.

 If this policy is enabled or unset, the HTML parser allows additional tags inside the &lt;select&gt; element.